fylgja/site/src/guides/style-and-code-guide.md

 ## CSS class variables (class modifier)

-This convention helps us name things when we need ad extra classes to our component, to override specific styles, it clearly shows that it's a class to change the main class.
+This convention helps us name things when we need to ad extra classes to our components, to override specific styles, it clearly shows that it's a class to change the main class.

 example;